-The University of Minnesota received ACGME accreditation for our Interventional Radiology Integrated Residency Program.
+Our Interventional Radiology Integrated Residency Program is ACGME accredited.
 The program is a six year categorical program which will require a clinical (PGY1) year.

 During their IR training, residents will rotate through three University hospitals in Minneapolis and will primarily learn to perform adult interventions, but will also learn pediatric interventions.
-IR residents will take call on a rotating basis, always with a supervising faculty member.
+IR residents will take call on a rotating basis with a supervising faculty member.

-We perform a high volume of non-invasive vascular imaging that is read by the IR division, and therefore residents will also learn to read CTAs, MRAs and vascular ultrasounds.
+We perform a high volume of non-invasive vascular imaging that is read by the IR division, so residents will also learn to read CTAs, MRAs and vascular ultrasounds.

 The program will be participating in the NRMP match and will be filling two positions in the 2017-2018 medical student match.

 To be eligible for appointment, the clinical-base candidate must be:

 - A student in good standing at an American or Canadian medical school approved by the Council of Medical Education of the American Medical Association.

 - A rotating or straight internship approved by the ACGME (Accreditation Council for Graduate Medical Education) also meets admission requirements and may be used to satisfy the PGY-1 requirement.